winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 #### User-Controlled Environments termination

 Closing a PR will terminate the corresponding preview environments.
-The PR comment will indicate the termination of each preview environment and the urls won't be valid anymore.
+The PR comment will indicate the termination of each preview environment and the URLs won't be valid anymore.

 #### Self-Cleaning Environments Mechanism